francis-chris5/Creatures/README.md

 CreatureMenu.py

   The intended menus have not all been created yet, but here is a context menu to consolidate these add mesh buttons.
 It's intended to be a context menu in the 3D viewport, but I haven't put a default hot-key in it yet, I set to (alt Right Press) while testing.
 To do this after installing, in Edit -> Preferences choose the Keymap tab, and expand the list items for 3D View -> Object Mode, and at the bottom of the list select the "Add New" button.
-For the identifier (box that probably says 'none' by default) enter "wm.call_menu" then in the name field enter "object.Creatures" and finally use the available options to choose how the context menu will be accessed.
+For the identifier (box that probably says 'none' by default) enter "wm.call_menu" then in the name field that appears after inputting the type enter "object.Creatures" and finally use the available options to choose how the context menu will be accessed.

 --------------------------------------------------------------------------------------------------------------